Does Indonesia need water aerodromes? A systematic Study

 • Agung Wahyu Wicaksono Akademi Penerbang Indonesia Banyuwangi

-• Rochmad Akademi Penerbang Indonesia Banyuwangi
+• Rochmad Setiawan Akademi Penerbang Indonesia Banyuwangi

 • Ahmad Sulaiman Politeknik Penerbangan Makassar